 - However, another meta-analysis of data which included 20 observational studies (4 cohort, 1 pooled and 15 case-control) obtained from literature search in PubMed and EMBASE databases till November 2010 found that moderate and heavy drinking of alcohol may be associated with an increased risk of renal cell cancer.

 Overall, the association between alcohol consumption and kidney cancer is inconclusive.

-Similar contradictions were also found in studies related to association between alcohol consumption and prostate cancer risk (Jinhui Zhao et al, BMC Cancer., 2016; Christine M Velicer et al, Nutr Cancer., 2006; Matteo Rota et al, Eur J Cancer Prev., 2012).
+Many studies also evaluated the association between alcohol and prostate cancer risk.
+However, similar contradictions were also found in these studies related to association between alcohol consumption and prostate cancer risk (Jinhui Zhao et al, BMC Cancer., 2016; Christine M Velicer et al, Nutr Cancer., 2006; Matteo Rota et al, Eur J Cancer Prev., 2012).

-The association between alcohol consumption and lung cancer risk is also inconclusive.
+Whether alcohol consumption causes an increased lung cancer risk is also inconclusive.
 While one study suggested that “a slightly greater risk of lung cancer was associated with the consumption of > or = 30 g alcohol/day compared to no alcohol consumption” (Jo L Freudenheim et al, Am J Clin Nutr., 2005), a second study suggested no association between alcohol intake and lung cancer risk in “never” smokers.
 (V Bagnardi et al, Ann Oncol., 2011)

 Alcohol Consumption and Risk of Endometrial and Ovarian Cancers